guigrpa/storyboard/packages/storyboard/README.md

 ### Colors

-Use colours to highlight important parts of your logs:
+Use colors to emphasize/de-emphasize parts of your logs:

 ```js
 import { mainStory, chalk } from 'storyboard';